Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 The modifier's Image property is not generally used - instead, a texture mapped to the UV layer that the modifier targets is added to the object's Material.
-This allows you to prevent the image from repeating by setting *Texture --> Image Mapping --> Extension* to *Clip*.
+This allows you to prevent the image from repeating by setting :menuselection:`Texture --> Image Mapping --> Extension to Clip`.

 Perspective Cameras